SubhamSS/AI-Peg-Solitaire/README.md

 ## Environment details

 The below environment details a 4 x 4 board.
-As we change the board,
+As we change the board to higher dimensions, the State and Actions remain similar (with only changing in dimensions), while Rewards are modeled differently, which will be discussed later.
 * State: An array of 4 x 4 represents the state.
   * `0`: No peg present in the position
   * `1`: Peg is present in the position